 We understand that there are always going to be questions when it comes to a specific diet regimen.
 So, before we dive into how exactly you prepare this healthy vegan pasta, let’s go over a couple frequently asked questions.

-- Can vegans eat pasta?
+Can vegans eat pasta?
 YES, vegans can eat pasta!
 However, not all pasta’s on the market are vegan.
 Make sure to check labels and ingredient lists of any pasta you are thinking about purchasing.
-Luckily, Brandless makes it easy to see what products of theirs are vegan and which are not!
-Currently, more than half of Brandless dried pastas are vegan!

 - Roasted Red Pepper Quinoa Chili